ShydeDev/ShydeDev/README.md

 - 🌱 I’m currently learning **C/C++**

-- 👨‍💻 All of my projects are available at [ShydeDev Github Repositories](https://github.com/ShydeDev?tab="repositories")
+- 👨‍💻 All of my projects are available at [https://github.com/ShydeDev/]("https://github.com/ShydeDev")

 - 📫 How to reach me **@shydedev on discord**